SustainableWaterSystems/Caravan-Qual/README.md

 A lightweight version of the dataset is also avaliable, hosted on [Zenodo](https://doi.org/10.5281/zenodo.17787066).
 This version contains monthly (instead of daily) weather data to conform with Zenodo's data storage policies.

 A manuscript associated with the dataset is currently under submission at Scientific Data.
-A preprint can be found [here](https://doi.org/10.31223/X54J39).
+A preprint is available at: https://doi.org/10.31223/X54J39.

 ## About this repository